delaiglesialab/DigitalRhythmsProject/android.md

 We highly recommend opening the file yourself!
 The file loads a seemingly endless webpage with a list of app names and timestamps but no other details.
 In the next step, you will receive a code and rename the file with it, such that it cannot be identified back to you.

-Once you're comfortable with what the file contains, and sharing it with us, click the button below to continue.
+Once you're comfortable with what the file contains, and sharing it with us, click the button below.

 [<img src="https://user-images.githubusercontent.com/42762378/101690680-9dfae080-3a93-11eb-8552-e4a65f2babfc.png" height="30" width="120">](https://delaiglesialab.github.io/DigitalRhythmsProject/Questionnaires)